patricksavalle/devops-project-template/README.md

 - [ ] Enable projects to function autonomously

-- [ ] Add in ever shorter increments and optimize in ever shorter iterations until everything is continuous
+- [ ] Create in ever shorter increments and optimize in ever shorter iterations until everything is continuous

+- [ ] Move progressively to [Kanban](content/planning-method.md#kanban) and [innersourding](https://about.gitlab.com/topics/version-control/what-is-innersource/) as functionality stabilizes

 - [ ] Include end-users in the learning loop as soon as possible